 They also pause to take a look at this Tesla Coil.

-During a romantic montage, the two can be seen at the Watts Towers.
+During a romantic “summer” montage, the two can be seen walking along the Colorado Street Bridge in Pasadena.

 LOCATION: 1727 E 107th St, Los Angeles, CA 90002

 Sebastian and Mia can also be seen riding up Angels Flight in downtown Los Angeles.
 They dance together briefly at the top.

 LOCATION: 50 S Grand Ave, Los Angeles, CA 90013

 Later in the film, Mia, now a successful actress, can be seen staying at the Chateau Marmont in Hollywood.